-The chain said the outlay reflects its “high levels” of confidence in its business and growth prospects even though the figure was a £13m reduction on the £101.5m it shelled out the year before.
+The chain said the outlay reflects the “high levels” of confidence it has in its business and growth prospects even though the figure was a £13m reduction on the £101.5m it shelled out the year before.

 Nando’s joined the billion pound turnover club following the publication of its latest accounts.

 Sales at the chain rose 8% year-on-year to £1.05 billion, an £82m increase that it attributes to organic growth in key markets along with increased revenues associated with franchise acquisitions.

 Operating profit fell slightly from £42.8m to £41.9m which was largely due to higher costs and the level of capex.